11 Clues That You Are An Outgoing Introvert

 In fact, you don't mind missing the encore if it means getting out of the arena quickly at the end of the night.

 Spending the day shopping at a crowded mall?
 Not your thing.
 You'd rather pop into a boutique or order online.
 Hanging out at a loud, crowded bar?
 Ugh.
-No way.
+Not so much.
+Unless you can stand on the patio and chat with a few friends.

 Places that are noisy and packed with people feel overwhelming and draining to you.
 You can put on your game face for a while, but inside you can't wait to escape.

-If you're considered an outgoing introvert, you don’t always hate getting attention.
+If you're an outgoing introvert, you don’t always hate getting attention or briefly being in the spotlight.

 You might secretly enjoy getting attention for things you're passionate about.

 This could be a little extra praise from a boss for a project well-done or a “congrats” from someone you admire.
-Not all personal attention is bad.
+Not all personal attention is bad, but a little goes a long way for you.

-While you don't dread going out to dinner with a group of friends on a Friday night, you aren't devastated if the plans are cancelled or pushed back.
+While you enjoy going out to dinner with a group of friends on a Friday night, you aren't devastated if the plans are canceled or pushed back.

 This gives you a great excuse to be alone while still having the satisfaction of knowing you tried to get out for the night.

-Sometimes you are thrilled about your plans mid-day, but by 5:00 you're not so excited about the idea.
-When the party is cancelled, you feel relieved.
+Sometimes you're thrilled about your plans mid-day, but by 5:00 you're not so excited about the idea.
+When the party is canceled, you may feel relieved.
+Then again, you may be the first to reschedule the outing — on your terms.

 If you are an outgoing introvert, you have all of these strengths plus the ability to feel comfortable in a variety of social settings, at least for a period of time.